Hospitalists for inpatient care

-A Hospitalist is available at OSF Saint Luke Medical Center 24 hours a day, 7 days a week.
-Hospitalists offer not only compassionate but timely care.
-Whether you have a question or you need urgent medical attention, Hospitalists are available to meet your needs.
+A hospitalist is available at OSF Saint Luke 24 hours a day, seven days a week.
+Hospitalists offer compassionate and timely care.
+Whether you have a question or you need urgent medical attention, hospitalists are available to meet your needs.
 Hospitalists are devoted to the care of hospitalized patients, which means they are available for personal discussions with you about your care.
 Hospitalists are specialists in the care of hospitalized patients much the same way that cardiologists are specialists in the care of the heart.

 Your hospitalist will keep your primary care physician and your family informed about your progress in the hospital.